 Note: The data presented on this slide presents themes from focus groups held between June - October 2022.
 Some of these insights are already being actioned and developed by the City into related policies and programs.
+Page 370 of 491

-EY's research-based framework 13 capabilities leaders need to thrive in this time of disruption a complex, digital, disrupted working world
+EY's research-based framework\ 13 capabilities leaders need to thrive in this time of disruption